 Farrington, D. P., Gaffney, H., & White, H. (2022).
 Effectiveness of 12 types of interventions in reducing juvenile offending and antisocial behaviour.
 Canadian Journal of Criminology and Criminal Justice. https://doi.org/10.3138/cjccj.2022-0022 Summarized by Ariel Ervin Notes of Interest: This paper reviews findings from systemic reviews to assess the efficiency of twelve intervention types in lowering anti-social and juvenile […]

-By Boys and Girls Club of America, National Mentoring Resource Center When a youth enters a juvenile detention facility or another place of incarceration, everything changes.
+By Boys and Girls Club of America, Reprinted from the National Mentoring Resource Center When a youth enters a juvenile detention facility or another place of incarceration, everything changes.
 They are separated from family members, friends, and surroundings that are familiar to them.
-They are supervised by uniformed guards who use strict rules (no talking, walking in a […]
+They are supervised by uniformed guards who use strict rules (no talking, […]

 Description: This webinar will discuss best practices and considerations for mentoring youth involved in and impacted by the juvenile justice system.
 Attendees will hear from practitioners working in the juvenile justice space who will discuss the role and impact of mentoring along with mentoring challenges and strategies for supporting this population of youth.
 Date: Thu, […]